wxie2017/wxie2017.github.io/pages/speech/why_free_software.md

 This is why we say that free software is a matter of freedom, not price.

 As a computer user today, you may find yourself using a proprietary program.
 If your friend asks a copy, it would be wrong to refuse.
-But if you copy, you are voliate the agreement with the proprietary software.
+But if you copy, you voliate the agreement with the proprietary software.
 What should you do?
 Would you want to be a person living an upright life openly with pride?
 This means saying no to proprietary software.